Skip to main content

 Society, looked at objectively, has a lot of downsides31.
 For anyone who hasn’t already bought into society, who isn’t perfectly suited for it, becoming a hikikomori is a halfway logical reaction.
 They have their reasons, and we can even tie the justifications to scientific results.

 If someone really prefers their subculture, which gives them mental ease and physical health, then what right do the rest have to interfere and drag them into the main culture?
-Large homogeneous cultures are accomplished only with great effort, and much bloodshed of body and mind.
+Large homogenous cultures are accomplished only with great effort, and much bloodshed of body and mind.
 Their benefits are unclear, and the justifications transparently self-serving.
 Perhaps we should accept gracefully the inevitable sundering of ‘national’ cultures, and learn to operate within a truly multicultural world.
 Each of us with a niche of our own, on respectful (if uncomprehending) terms with all the other subcultures.

 …I think he’s both lucky and unlucky.
 He will say he is happy and mean it.
 Wish him well.